NashTech-Labs/setup-development-env-oppds/README.md

 This repository contains python scripts for automating opening process of various application needed for development purpose in OPPDS.

 ### 1. Anypoint
-This will open Anypoint Studio with administrator privileges.
+This will open Anypoint Studio with administrator privileges.<br/>
 *py .\Anypoint.py*
 ### 2. Chrome
 *py .\Chrome.py*